yinfangrtz/yinfangrtz/README.md

 5. [Quantitative-Data-Analysis-Project-2]
    https://github.com/yinfangrtz/Quantitative-Data-Analysis-Project-2
    An analysis of the difference between the effect of visual interruptions and the effect of audio interruptions on participant's Tetris gameplay performance

 ## Get in Touch

-📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yinfangyang/) and check out more of my work on [my website](Your Website URL).
+📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yinfangyang/) and check out more of my design work on [Behance](https://www.behance.net/RheaYang).
 Looking forward to sharing ideas and collaborating with fellow developers and data enthusiasts!